Dong-Gao/Australian_City_Analytics/README.md

 ## Deployment
 There are several files in this folders for the launching and depolying process.<br>
 File setupbash.sh: a bash file to run the lanuching and deploying process. <br>
-file dbSetup.yaml : a yaml file for ansible-playbook to deploying the database instances on nectar.<br>
+File dbSetup.yaml : a yaml file for ansible-playbook to deploying the database instances on nectar.<br>
 File serSetup.yaml : a yaml file for ansible-playbook to deploying the processing server instances on nectar.<br>
 File hosts: stort the instance's configuration information.<br>
 nectarConf.sh : configuration of nectar project for ansible to connect to server.<br>